Happy Hour Crag Rock Climbing

 R. Bent Faith, 8- R, 1p, gear.

-Hiking time is about 10-15 minutes to the crag.
+The hiking time is about 10-15 minutes to the crag.

 An easy path leads up around the left (west) side to the top of the rock; this is also used to descend from routes that don't have bolt anchors.